About This Blog

 1st May 1886 May Day!
 May Day!

 Today, May Day, marks the international celebration of the social and economic achievements of the labour movement.
 Except in the United States.
-Yet it is from the New World that May Day received its inspiration.
-One hundred and twenty-seven years … Continue reading
+Yet it is from the New World itself that May Day received its inspiration.
+On 1st May 1886, … Continue reading

 2nd May 1919 the Death of Gustav Landauer